Moehawg/publicVanalytics/reception_classification/README.md

 # Volleyball Reception Classification

-This repository contains a Jupyter notebook that documents the full development process of a machine learning model used to classify volleyball receptions as either **"upper"** or **"lower"**, using only **skeleton keypoints** extracted via pose estimation (no raw image data required).
+This repository contains a Jupyter notebook that documents the full development process of a machine learning model used to classify volleyball receptions as either **"upper"** or **"lower"**, using only **skeleton keypoints** extracted via pose estimation.

 ## What's Inside the Notebook